 “Superficially, cohabitation looks roughly equivalent to marriage; couples live together as ‘husband and wife,’ sharing a bed, living space, meals and in many cases children, but without the ring and city-hall certificate,” Hymowitz says.
 She asserts that the increase in couples who are living together has added to the fragility of post-transition relations.

-Consider this: Cohabiting couples break up faster and more often than married couples.
-Separated, cohabiting fathers are more likely to withdraw from their children’s lives than divorced dads.
+Cohabiting couples break up faster and more often than married couples.
+Separated, cohabiting fathers prove more likely to withdraw from their children’s lives than divorced dads.
 Cohabiting and single parents have looser ties to their own parents and friends than marrieds.
-Plus, the Cigna study found that single parents are about the loneliest Americans.
+Plus, the Cigna study found that single parents as a whole represent the loneliest Americans.

 “Even evolutionary-psychology skeptics, might notice that though marriage has shape-shifted over the centuries and across cultures, it has always defined those people – spouses, parents, children, grandparents, siblings, in-laws – to whom we owe special attention and mutual protection,” Hymowitz says.
 “Marriage creates kin; cohabitation does not.
 Some of the most crucial obligations of kinship have always been to tend to the sick and to bury the dead.”